rhiaro/network-affect/index.md

 "I dreamt of crawling things," he told her on this morning.
 "We were the crawling things.
 We were ones among many, more than the people in Sco, more than the fingers on the hands of all the people in Sco, more than that even."
 He paused to see if she understood.
 Sushi never replied while she was drawing, but if Mustard mentioned something that didn't align with her experience her brows would wrinkle a little, her tiny nose would scrunch up.

 Sushi was some years younger than Mustard, but he was very sure she was much smarter, as smart as an adult even.
 He sometimes struggled to find the words for the complicated things he experienced in dreams, but Sushi always understood, and knew the right words to explain it back to him perfectly.
+He even suspected sometimes that she was always connected to the Knowing, maybe without realising it herself.
+He could Know things that way himself, but it exhausted him and he usually had to sleep for half a day afterwards.

 Mustard could remember when she was born, just about.
 Everyone had been surprised to see a baby with such pale, almost transparent, skin and pink eyes coming out of such a dark featured mother.
 Mustard was darker still, so that if Sushi teased him by drawing on his arms with charcoal the patterns were almost invisble.
 But as they aged together, the similarities in their features became more apparent.
 They shared disproportionately large ears, dainty noses, and deceptively serious eyes.
 Their hair fell in the same way, straight, but wispy and unkempt, around their shoulders; only Mustard's was jet black, and Sushi's was pure white.